-A similar obligation exists under \underline{UKLR} 8.4.15R(3) $\underline{24.3.13R(3)}$ where an issuer applies to transfer its category of equity shares' listing to a premium listing.
+A similar obligation exists under LR 8.4.15R(3) where an issuer applies to transfer its category of equity shares' listing to a premium listing.

-Listing Principle 1^{1} requires a listed company to take reasonable steps to establish and maintain adequate procedures, systems and controls to enable it to comply with its obligations.
-The Listing Principles and Premium Listing Principles are general statements of the fundamental obligations of listed companies with a premium listing of their equity shares.
+Listing Principle 1 requires a listed company to take reasonable steps to establish and maintain adequate procedures, systems and controls to enable it to comply with its obligations.
+The Listing Principles and Premium Listing Principles are general statements of the fundamental obligations of companies with a premium listing of their equity shares.
 Issuers should therefore be aware of the importance we place on complying with these principles on an ongoing basis.

-The $\underline{\mathsf{UK}}\mathsf{LR}$ 8.4.2 \mathbf{R} (3) $\underline{\mathsf{24.3.2R}}$ (4) sponsor requirement sits alongside (and should be read in conjunction with) Listing Principle 1^1 .
-In forming its opinion on whether the applicant has established $\underline{\mathsf{adequate}}$ procedures, a sponsor should have regard to the systems and controls that are relevant to the operation of such procedures.
+The LR 8.4.2R(3) sponsor requirement sits alongside (and should be read in conjunction with) Listing Principle 1.
+In forming its opinion on whether the applicant has established procedures, a sponsor should have regard to the systems and controls that are relevant to the operation of such procedures.

-This technical note is intended to help sponsors understand how we expect them to approach their work in order to comply with $\underline{\mathsf{UKLR}}\ 8.4.2R(3)\ 24.3.2R(4)$.
+This technical note is intended to help sponsors understand how we expect them to approach their work in order to comply with LR 8.4.2R(3).
 This guidance is not exhaustive and a sponsor should exercise professional judgement when it decides what steps are necessary for it to comply with the rule.

-The scope of UKLR 8.4.2R(3) 24.3.2R(4)
+The scope of LR 8.4.2R(3)

-There is likely to be some overlap and connection between the work carried out by sponsors in order to make the \underline{UKLR} 8.4.2R(3) 24.3.2R(4) declaration and that required in order to make the \underline{UKLR} 8.4.2R(4) 24.3.2R(5) declaration in relation to financial position and prospects.
+There is likely to be some overlap and connection between the work carried out by sponsors in order to make the LR 8.4.2R(3) declaration and that required in order to make the LR 8.4.2R(4) declaration in relation to financial position and prospects.
 For example, an applicant will need to ensure it has adequate procedures, systems and controls to make proper judgements as to its financial position and prospects in order to identify any inside information under the Market Abuse Regulation (referred to in DTR 2).
 Similarly, it will need to be able to produce periodic financial reports under DTR 4.
-Notwithstanding such connection, UKLR 8.4.2R(3) 24.3.2R(4) is a separate declaration.
+Notwithstanding such connection, LR 8.4.2R(3) is a separate declaration.

-It requires broader consideration of the applicant's procedures, systems and controls than those which affect the directors' ability to make proper judgements, on an ongoing basis, as to the financial position and prospects of the applicant.
-Sponsors should refer to FCA/TN/708.34 for guidance on their obligations under \underline{UKLR} 8.4.2R(4) 24.3.2R(5).
+broader consideration of the applicant's procedures, systems and controls than those which affect the directors' ability to make proper judgements, on an ongoing basis, as to the financial position and prospects of the applicant.
+Sponsors should refer to UKLA/TN/708.3 for guidance on their obligations under LR 8.4.2R(4).

-A sponsor's obligation to take reasonable steps to satisfy itself that the directors understand their responsibilities and obligations under the listing rules and, disclosure requirements and transparency rules as set out in UKLR 8.3.4R 24.2.8R is also a separate obligation.
-While, in fulfilling this obligation, the sponsor may be involved with educating directors on their ongoing obligations, this exercise is unlikely to involve the applicant designing and establishing specific procedures, systems and controls to ensure compliance on an ongoing basis.
-Therefore the provision of advice in this regard, by itself, will be insufficient to underpin any sponsor confirmation for the purposes of UKLR 8.4.2R(3) 24.3.2R(4).
-Sponsors should refer to FCA/TN/718.12 for guidance on their obligations under UKLR 8.3.4R 24.2.8R.
+A sponsor's obligation to take reasonable steps to satisfy itself that the directors understand their responsibilities and obligations under the listing rules and disclosure requirements and transparency rules as set out in LR 8.3.4R is also a separate obligation.
+While, in fulfilling this obligation, the sponsor may be involved with educating directors on their ongoing obligations, this exercise is unlikely to result in the design and establishment of specific procedures, systems and controls to ensure compliance on an ongoing basis by the applicant.
+Therefore the provision of advice in this regard, by itself, will be insufficient to underpin any sponsor confirmation for the purposes of LR 8.4.2R(3).
+Sponsors should refer to UKLA/TN/718.1 for guidance on their obligations under LR 8.3.4R.

-Together, Listing Principle 1^1 and UKLR 8.4.2R(3) 24.3.2R(4) encompass all ongoing obligations of the issuer under the listing rules, disclosure requirements, transparency rules and corporate governance rules.
-This includes (but is not limited to) the provisions set out in the following chapters:
+Listing Principle 1 and LR 8.4.2R(3) encompass all ongoing obligations of the issuer under the listing rules, disclosure requirements, transparency rules and corporate governance rules.
+This includes the provisions set out in the following chapters: